-- Draw a picture of your favourite animal.
-Elicit sentences about the animal, e.g. My favourite animal is a tiger.
-There aren't any tigers in [country]. - Children draw and write in their notebooks.
+- Draw a picture on the board of your favourite animal.
+Elicit sentences to write about the animal, e.g. My favourite animal is a tiger.
+There aren't any tigers in [country]. - Have the children do the same in their notebooks.
+Then encourage them to share their work.